1

 Victor smiled slightly.
 "Not yet."

-Helen looked like she’d eaten a rotten piece of fruit.
-“So you’re going to frame Lyle and make it look like he stole the software?”
+"So you're going to frame Lyle and make it look like he stole the software?"
+Helen asked, her voice brittle.

 Victor nodded.
 "And when no one knows where Lyle disappeared to they'll focus all efforts on finding him.
 We won't even be on their radar."